 Chloe Kim made headlines for her historic snowboarding win at the 2018 Pyeongchang Olympic Games.
-However, she’s still a 17-year-old who is trying to navigate the obstacles of adolescence and early adulthood while simultaneously winning gold medals.
+However, she’s still an 18-year-old who is trying to navigate the obstacles of adolescence and early adulthood while simultaneously winning gold medals.

 The snowboarder sacrificed a lot for her career, including the guy she’d been dating for a year and a half.
-Read on to hear a little more about her not-so-normal life, plus why she ended things with her snowboarder boyfriend right before the Olympics.
+Read on to hear a little more about her not-so-normal life, plus why she ended things with her snowboarder boyfriend right before the Olympics (check out page 4).

 Kim began snowboarding when she was four years old.
 She said her parents were supportive, but most of her extended family wasn’t.
 “My aunt wasn’t a big fan of it,” Kim said in an interview with The Los Angeles Times.
 “You know, a Korean’s ideal thing is to be a lawyer, a doctor.”